cilium/cilium/Documentation/bpf.rst

   byte from the start pointer to make sure that it's within stack boundary and all elements of the stack are initialized.
 Since the padding isn't supposed to be used, it gets the 'invalid indirect read from stack' failure.
-To avoid this kind of failure, remove the padding from the struct is necessary.
+To avoid this kind of failure, removing the padding from the struct is necessary.

   Removing the padding by using ``#pragma pack(n)`` directive: